 Social Services - A Message from our Social Worker Melanie Amin

-The first meeting will be held at the Niles Senior Center on Wednesday March 28 from 4:00pm to 5:30pm.
-The program is open to Niles residents and will meet the fourth Wednesday of each month.
-Attendees have the option to purchase an early dinner for $5, but there is no cost to attend the program.
-Registration required.
-Please contact Melanie at (847) 588-8420 for more information on this new program.
+While this group will support people coping with grief and bereavement, we welcome participants managing other types of loss.
+The program is open to Niles residents only and will meet the fourth Wednesday of each month.
+Attendees have the option to purchase an early dinner and there is no cost to attend the program without the meal.
+Registration is required.

 Please contact Melanie at 847-588-8420 for more information and to register.

 Wednesday, June 27 • 4:00pm